top of page

 My name is Jennifer Zavaleta Cheek

-Jennifer Zavaleta Cheek is an assistant professor in the Natural Resource Management Department at South Dakota State University.
-She is a sustainable development scholar who uses quantitative and qualitative methods to better understand complex human-natural systems and advance human dignity.
+Jennifer Zavaleta Cheek is a sustainable development scholar who uses quantitative and qualitative methods to better understand complex human-natural systems and advance human dignity.
 Her research interests are broad, ranging from food and agricultural systems, community forestry management, and human dimensions of biodiversity conservation.

 IMG_4521.JPG